ibm-cloud-docs/hardware-firewall-shared/known-limitations.md

 In these instances, a new VLAN must be established for the Firewall or another product must be selected.

-Further limitations for the Hardware Firewall (Shared) include:
+Further limitations for the Hardware Firewall include:

 * Portable subnets are not protected
 * Not available for 10Gb servers
-* Maximum of 79 firewall rules per Hardware Firewall (Shared)
+* Maximum of 79 firewall rules per Hardware Firewall
 * Incompatible with Windows Network Load Balancing (NLB) due to the way ARP is processed
 * The rule destination subnet is limited to the public IP of the protected server.
 Hardware Firewall (Dedicated) does not have this limitation.
 * Hourly billed servers are not allowed.
 Hardware Firewall can be applied to a monthly billed server.